TarunMirchandani/Blockchain/README.md

 * **2. Tokens (Layer 2 / DApps):**
   Tokens do not have their own native blockchain.
 Instead, they are built on top of an existing blockchain (like Ethereum) using Smart Contracts (e.g., the ERC-20 standard).
 They are primarily used for specific applications, utility, or governance voting.
   * *Examples:* **USDT** (Stablecoin), **LINK** (Chainlink), and **UNI** (Uniswap).

+  ## Cryptowallets

+A common misconception is that crypto wallets store cryptocurrencies.
+In reality, blockchains store the assets, and crypto wallets only store the **Cryptographic Keys** required to access and move those assets.

+### Core Components of a Wallet:

+* **Public Key (Wallet Address):** Publicly shareable identifier (like a bank account number or UPI ID) used to receive funds.
+* **Private Key (Digital Signature):** A secret cryptographic code used to sign transactions and authorize the movement of funds.
+It must never be shared, as anyone with access to it controls the assets.
+* **Seed Phrase (Mnemonic):** A sequence of 12 or 24 random words generated during wallet setup.
+It acts as a master backup key to mathematically regenerate all public and private keys if the wallet device is lost.

+### Types of Wallets:
+* **Hot Wallets:** Connected to the internet (e.g., MetaMask, Trust Wallet).
+Highly convenient for daily trading but more vulnerable to software exploits or phishing.
+* **Cold Wallets:** Offline hardware devices (e.g., Ledger, Trezor).
+Extremely secure because the private keys never touch an internet-connected environment, isolating them from online hacks.